-The further development of the idea of targeting the civil sector came in the latter half of the 19^{th} century.
+The further development of military targeting of the civil sector came in the latter half of the 19th century.
 At the time, the French still considered the United Kingdom (UK) as a potential adversary.
-The challenge France would face in any war against the UK was British naval superiority and France's lack of an amphibious force large enough to invade and occupy British homeland.
-This problem captivated a new French school of military thinkers, the Jeune Ecole.
-This school focused on how France might use its much smaller navy to defeat the British navy and vanguish the UK.
+The challenge France would face in any war against the UK was British naval superiority and France's lack of an amphibious force large enough to invade and occupy the British homeland.
+A new French school of military thinkers, the Jeune Ecole, focused on this problem and how France might use its much smaller navy to vanquish the UK.